 NeON Arts—a free program of the Neighborhood Opportunity Network (NeON) that is open to the entire city—offers young people in seven New York City communities the chance to explore the arts.

-A partnership with the New York State Council on the Arts that funds Hudson Valley and North Country organizations to engage youth who are justice-involved through arts enrichment projects
+CreativityWorksNYS is a partnership with the New York State Council on the Arts that funds Hudson Valley and North Country organizations to engage youth who are justice-involved through arts enrichment projects.

 The Lullaby Project pairs pregnant women and new mothers and fathers with professional artists to write and sing personal lullabies for their babies.